-The team is activated when high wind, flood, and/or earthquake damage has occurred, or is suspected to have occurred, to university facilities.
+The Damage Assessment Team (DAT) is activated when high wind, flood, and/or earthquake damage has occurred, or is suspected to have occurred, to university facilities.
 The team assesses facilities for safe occupancy; posts placards on assessed buildings indicating occupancy restrictions; and shares results with the Emergency Operations Center.
-The team consists of university professionals from Facilities Planning & Construction, Facilities Management, Environmental Health & Safety, and Construction Management faculty.
+The team consists of university professionals within Facilities Services including Facilities Planning, Design, and Construction, Maintenance and Operations, Energy Management, and Environmental Health and Safety.
+In addition, DAT members are recruited from other specialized areas of the university.

 The University's team has been trained in and utilizes FEMA's protocols and practices when conducting damage assessment activities.
-Since this program is a national standard, our Damage Assessment Team can integrate with similar teams when widespread damage warrants a regional response.
+Since this program is a national standard, our DAT can integrate with similar teams when widespread damage warrants a regional response.